sanskrit/raw_etexts_english/blogs/manasataramgini/2007-06-24_a-local-pantheon-of-mallanna.md

 +++
-title = "A local pantheon ofxa0mallaNNa"
+title = "A local pantheon of mallaNNa"

 +++
 A train of thought culminated in me remembering the peculiar case of the